Substra/substra/references/sdk.md

 In debug mode, new assets are created locally but can access assets from the deployed Substra platform.
 The platform is in read-only mode.
 Defaults to False.
+Additionally, you can set the environment variable `DEBUG_SPAWNER` to `docker` if you want the tasks to be executed in containers (default) or `subprocess` to execute them in Python subprocesses (faster,
+experimental: The `Dockerfile` commands are not executed, requires dependencies to be installed locally).
 ## backend_mode
 _This is a property._
 Get the backend mode: deployed,